wajidmanzoor/SCS/README.md

 It uses a data structure *Linear Heap List*, lets go over the data structure before explaining the process on this function.

 **Linear Heap List** : It consists of 4 arrays and 3 variables
-a.
-Heads : Stores the heads of all link list.
+- Heads : Stores the heads of all link list.
 Each link list has the same Key value (degree).
 Keys values are intialized to degree of verticies
-b.
-Prev : Stores the prev element of all link lists
+- Prev : Stores the prev element of all link lists
-c.
-Next : Stores the Next element of all link lists
+- Next : Stores the Next element of all link lists
-d.
-Keys : Store the core values
+- Keys : Store the core values
-e.
-Key Cap : Max allowed core values ( n-1 ).
+- Key Cap : Max allowed core values ( n-1 ).
-f.
-Max Key : Max core value
+- Max Key : Max core value
-g.
-Min Key : Min Core Value
+- Min Key : Min Core Value

 Lets suppose we have a below graph.
 <img src="pics/graph1.jpg" width="40%" height="40%"/>